B1gF1s4/TLD-Twitch-Integration/RedeemsForRelease.md

 ### TTI Animal: Bunny Explosion
 - spawns x amount of bunnies
 - configurable bunny count in settings

-### TTI Misc: Teleport
-- [ ] implement userInput: [some locations that still have to be decided on. thinking summit, goldmine, monolithlake. something along those lines]
-- [x] imeplement settings: enable / disable
-- [ ] teleports the player to the specified location

 ### TTI Misc: Time of day
 - adds 12h to the ingame time